 - View the Fall Foliage! – One of the best parts of fall is taking in the beautiful colors of the changing leaves.
 Your neighborhood may be a good spot for this, but for the best fall foliage views, head to Acadia, Cuyahoga Valley, Crater Lake, Great Smoky Mountains, or Shenandoah National Park.

 - Death Valley Fall Star Party – Join the stargazing fun this weekend!
 Both the Las Vegas and Ventura County Astronomical Societies will be partnering to provide over 30 telescopes for viewing the magnificent stars in Death Valley National Park – a Gold Tier designated International Dark Sky Park.
-The event will take place on Friday and Saturday nights at the driving range of our 18 hole golf course.
+The event will take place on October 25-26 at the driving range of our 18 hole golf course.
 Solar viewing will also be available on Saturday during the day at the patio in front of the General Store. – Learn More.

-- Fee Free Day – November 11 – The National Park Service offers guests free entrance to the parks on November 11th as part of the The National Park Service Fee Free Days this year.
+- Fee Free Day – November 11 – The National Park Service offers guests free entrance to the parks on November 11th as part of the National Park Service Fee Free Days this year.
+Learn more.